vam-engineering/ScrapingDeezer/README.md

+# Deezer Scraper
 Two scripts available:
-1. From a Deezer profile, scraping all linked playlists
+1. From a Deezer profile, scraping all linked playlists to .csv
-2. Scraping a single playlist
+2. Scraping a single playlist to .csv

 How to use them:
 An ID will be requested at launch, this ID can be found in the URL of the profile/playlist.